Fab-Lab-Fabulous-St-Pauli-Hamburg-DE/InkscapeExtension_BetterBetterDXFOutput2021/README.md

-# Inkscape Extension BetterBetterDXFOutput (b2_dxf) 2021
+# Inkscape Extension Better Better DXF Output 2023

-DXF Exporter for Inkscape (Better Better DXF Output Version2021)
+DXF Exporter for Inkscape

-Updated version of BetterBetterDXFOutput for recent Inkscape versions.
-Tested with [Inkscape](https://inkscape.org) version 1.1
+Updated version of BetterBetterDXFOutput for Inkscape 1.2

+changes of this fork:
+* fix for Inkscape 1.2
+* export in layer 0
+* calculate correct scaling fpr output in mm

 ## Installation ##